Author: Cameron Hummels

 Traditionally, yt interacts with particle-based datasets by depositing all of the particle fields to an octree-based grid, and then it samples this grid like it would any other grid-based dataset.
 Unfortunately, the grid-deposition step is costly both in terms of time and memory, and there can be some smoothing effects introduced to particle-based datasets in this process.

 Recently, efforts have been made to change how yt interacts with particle-based datasets by avoiding this grid-deposition step altogether and interacting only with the particles themselves.
 Projections and rays are calculated by determining the line integral through the smoothing kernel of each particle along a line of sight, obviating the need for a grid structure at all.
-These efforts, known as "demeshening" have been led by Nathan Goldbaum, Meagan Lang, and Matthew Turk.
+These efforts, previously known as "demeshening" and now tied into the new yt-4.0 release, have been led by Nathan Goldbaum, Meagan Lang, and Matthew Turk.
 Work by Bili Dong and Cameron Hummels has ensured that these improvements can be harnessed by Trident too.
 For more details on how demeshening works, please refer to the relevant YTEP https://ytep.readthedocs.io/en/latest/YTEPs/YTEP-0032.html and SciPY presentation https://www.youtube.com/watch?v=pkZgQIGac6I .

 Because the demeshened version of yt has some backwards-incompatible changes, it will not go into the mainline of yt until version yt 4.0.
-Fortunately, it is now available for use in the
+Fortunately, a lot of progress has occurred in the last few years, and all of these changes are now in the

-yt-4.0 branch of the main yt repository.
-See below for more information about installing and use of
+master (i.e., development) branch of the yt repository.
+See below for more information about installing and use of this version which is required to work with the development branch of Trident.

-As an example of the difference between traditional yt with demeshened yt, here are two projections generated with this script of a publicly available medium-resolution FIRE dataset.
+As an example of the difference between traditional yt with demeshened yt, here are two projections generated with this script of a publicly available medium-resolution FIRE dataset (http://yt-project.org/data/FIRE_M12i_ref11.tar.gz).
 Notably, the demeshened version takes substantially less time and memory to generate and has no grid artifacts.

 import yt fn = 'FIRE_M12i_ref11/snapshot_600.hdf5' ds = yt.load(fn) _, c = ds.find_max(('gas', 'density')) p = yt.ProjectionPlot(ds, 'x', ('gas', 'density'), center=c, width=(1, 'Mpc')) p.set_zlim(('gas', 'density'), 2e-6, 2e-2) p.show()